qmk/hacktoberfest_2019/readme.md

 Once you have donated or completed the requirements, click the link below to fill out the form!
 Feel free to submit even if the tool above doesn't recongise your contributions - we'll be validating all of the entries at the end of the month.

-[DigitalOcean's quality standards for opening pull requests](https://hacktoberfest.digitalocean.com/details#quality-standards) should apply to the actions mentioned above:
+[Hacktoberfest's quality standards for opening pull requests](https://hacktoberfest.digitalocean.com/details#quality-standards) should apply to the actions mentioned above:

 > In line with Hacktoberfest value #2 (Quantity is fun, quality is key), here are examples of the PRs that we consider to be low-quality contributions (which we discourage).
 >